awortuibenem/plate-number/README.md

 # Driver's License Registration System

-This project is a simple web application for registering and applying for driver's licenses.
-It allows users to fill out a form with their personal information, generates a random license number, stores the information in a database, and sends an email confirmation to the user.
+This project is a simple web application for registering and applying for Plate Number's.
+It allows users to fill out a form with their personal information, generates a random Plate Number, stores the information in a database, and sends an email confirmation to the user.

 ## Features